 Whatever issue we are working on, whether it be police brutality or health care, black lives matter.
 The good news is that being in control of our own destiny counteracts some of the stress reactions in our bodies.
 Hopelessness is debilitating.
 Organizing is good for our health, so let’s keep on keeping on.

-Meizhu Lui is a member of Freedom Road Socialist Organization and co-author of The Color of Wealth: The Story Behind the U.S. Racial Wealth Divide.
+Meizhu Lui is a member of Liberation Road and co-author of The Color of Wealth: The Story Behind the U.S. Racial Wealth Divide.